tegt/keypartner/README.md

 ### Object hierarchy objectives

-Each substitution in a Model may be locked by the Partner or identified as extendable by the Customer when that Product Order is created.
+Each substitution in a Model may be locked by the Partner or identified as extendable by the Customer at Order creation.
 The system provides a vendor price for Models and allows the Partner to set the retail price of each Product.
+Partners may obtain multiple Keys for the same Product to accomidate points-of-sale as well as software-version tracking and enable/disable.

-Orders include shipping Label information and allow the Customer to identify and reuse multiple Destinations.
+Orders include shipping Address information allowing the Customer to identify and reuse multiple destinations.
 Order processing accommodates multiple Items, external transaction clearing and culminates with XML Order submission to the "factory".

-A recording http endpoint tracks progress by Item by accepting status messages accompanied by Item keys.
+A RESTful/JSON interface is provided for order creation and asset modification.
+A http endpoint tracks progress for each Item by accepting status messages accompanied by Item keys.

 All of the nouns capitalized above are represented as PHP objects.
-The creation of each produces a unique, type identified, Key which may be used to access the object in the mySql database.
+The creation of each produces a unique, type-identified, unguessable, Key which may be used to access the object in the mySql database.

 ### Object construction and instantiation